Kasia307584/Kasia307584/README.md

 - 👩‍🎓 Recently graduated from OpenClassrooms with a bachelor's degree in JavaScript React Development
 - 💻 Background in digital transformation consulting
 - 🌍 Fluent in French, English and Polish
-- ✨ Exploring backend (Node.js, Express, MongoDB), SQL, and cloud technologies
+- ✨ Exploring backend, SQL, and cloud technologies

 ---